apache/activemq-artemis/docs/user-manual/en/security.md

 ## Role based security for addresses

-Apache ActiveMQ contains a flexible role-based security model for applying security to queues, based on their addresses.
+Apache ActiveMQ Artemis contains a flexible role-based security model for applying security to queues, based on their addresses.

-As explained in [Using Core](using-core.md), Apache ActiveMQ core consists mainly of sets of queues bound to addresses.
+As explained in [Using Core](using-core.md), Apache ActiveMQ Artemis core consists mainly of sets of queues bound to addresses.
 A message is sent to an address and the server looks up the set of queues that are bound to that address, the server then routes the message to those set of queues.

-Apache ActiveMQ allows sets of permissions to be defined against the queues based on their address.
+Apache ActiveMQ Artemis allows sets of permissions to be defined against the queues based on their address.
 An exact match on the address can be used or a wildcard match can be used using the wildcard characters '`#`' and '`*`'.